eddie-energy/architecture/arc42/marketplace/runtime-view/runtime-view.md

 ![](./figures/marketplace-create-request.svg)

-1. The eligible party fills out a form (with all the required information) at the EP Web App to create a data request/service.
+1. The eligible party fills out a form (with all the required information) in the EP Web App to create a data request/service.
 When creating a data request, a suitable query is also added by the eligible party.
 This query is later executed by AIIDA in the workflow to search for AIIDA instances having data that match this data request.
 1. The EP Web App sends this form to the Marketplace Application.
 1. The Marketplace Application stores the data request/service information in the Database.
-1. The data request/service is stored at the Database.
+1. The data request/service is stored in the Database.
 1. The Marketplace Application notifies the EP Web App that the data request/service is stored.

 ## The eligible party searches AIIDA instances for energy data